skip to main content

 More Ways

 1. Under Games you will find that Branch-O-Mania has a game for each branch of the government.
+There are also quizzes, crosswords and word searches available to download.

 2. The About Ben and GPO (link at the top of page) has a nice summary of Benjamin Franklin's accomplishments at a 4th-5th grade reading level.
 There are additional linked Resources including Ken Burns' four hour documentary, shorter PBS documentaries, and a Wikipedia entry about the Library Company of Philadelphia started by Ben Franklin